How to Set Up a Recycling System

 2. Study Your Trash

 What you use most will determine the type and size of the containers you'll require.
 If your family drinks a lot of juices and soda, you'll want a larger bin for cans and bottles.
+A family that does a lot of online shopping will want a wide recycling container capable of storing broken-down boxes.

 3. Create Convenience